TIFF Marriage Story Review – Laugh And Cry To This Noah Baumbach Beauty

 Awards-Worthy Performances in Marriage Story

 Actors who are already tied to huge roles can often be distracting.
-Scarlett Johansson played a lead role in Marvel films for a decade.
+Scarlett Johansson played a lead role in Marvel films for a decade and was a lead in Avengers: Endgame, the film that finally beat Avatar in the Box Office.
 Adam Driver played the villain in one of the most anticipated movies ever.
 Both of their respected franchises have films that have grossed over $2 billion dollars, so they certainly aren’t unrecognizable.
 But despite their well-established popularity, they fade into their roles so well that it’s easy to forget that they haven’t been married for 10 years.
 There is real chemistry when they share the screen, yet you get a sense of genuine hatred in scenes where they’re in disagreement.